top of page

 Thanks for submitting!

-Building your 2021 marketing plan - step four: Reviewing your context
+Building next year's marketing plan - step four: Reviewing your context

-As we enter the final months of 2020, it is time to start planning for 2021.
+As we enter the final months of the year, it is time to start planning for next year!
 Over the next several weeks, I’m going to be taking you step-by-step through building a marketing plan.
 Feel free to check out the full list of steps we'll be taking at the bottom of this blog.

 So far, we have reviewed your brand strategy, set your goals, and created audience personas to talk to.
 By now, you’re probably champing at the bit to get on with creating your strategy, but before we get to that fun part, you need to take a look at what else is going on in the world.